betogm08/keanu-app-client/README.md

 # keanu-app-client

-This application renders a random Keanu Reeves extracted from https://placekeanu.com/ API.
+This application renders a random Keanu Reeves extracted from a GraphQL API.
 You can use different filters such like `width`, `height` and `option` to get an accurate image.

 ## Installation